jorgebucaran/cookbook.fish/README.md

 </details>

+This workaround helps you keep some Fish functions under wraps, like a top-secret ingredient in your shell recipe.

-### Should function names and file names match?
+### Should Function Names and File Names Be a Perfect Match?

-Yes.
-The [lazy-loading / autoloading](https://fishshell.com/docs/current/tutorial.html#autoloading-functions) mechanism relies on this convention to work.
+Absolutely!
+Fish's [lazy-loading / autoloading](https://fishshell.com/docs/current/tutorial.html#autoloading-functions) mechanism depends on this match made in heaven.

 If you have a file ~/.config/fish/functions/foo.fish with a valid function definition `bar`:

 1. In a new shell, trying to run `bar` produces an unknown-command error.
 2. Typing `foo` will highlight as a valid command, but produce an unknown-command error.
-3. Trying to run `bar` again now works as intended.
+3. Trying to run `bar` again now works like a charm.

 <details>
-<summary>Show me how!</summary>
+<summary>Show me the magic!</summary>

 Save `bar` to ~/.config/fish/functions/foo.fish.